Natural Highlights Mexico

-Puente de Dios
+Puente de Dios Tamasopo Mexico

 Puente de Dios is located in the town of Tamasopo in the state of San Luis de Potosi.
 This marvelous swimming hole is the end of a series of waterfalls that flow through a narrow gorge.
 The clear blue water looks very inviting and you can swim through different caverns and the tunnel.
 Puente de Dios is one of the best places to visit in Mexico.

 Las Coloradas and Rio Lagartos